19th Politburo of the Chinese Communist Party

 The 19th Politburo of the Chinese Communist Party (CCP), formally the Political Bureau of the 19th Central Committee of the Communist Party of China, was elected at the 1st plenary session of the 19th Central Committee of the CCP on 25 October 2017 in the aftermath of the 19th National Congress.
 This electoral term was preceded by the 18th Politburo and succeeded by the 20th.
 Seven of the 25 members served in the 19th Politburo Standing Committee.
+It is the first Politburo in which all the members were born after the foundation of the People's Republic of China in 1949.